hershaw/benchmarks/README.md

 one "combine" command which just bins two values into a single value.
 Most of our UX bottle necks (because of execution time) reduce to these operations.

+The dataset is real consumer loan data from lending club.

 ### The competitors

 There are two python implementations and one node.js implementation located in: